cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 <br /><br />

 To go further in your study of Cozycloud, you can check out the [cookbooks](/hack/cookbooks/)!
-We also provide [application skeletons](/hack/application-skeletons/) to get you started quickly, choose the one you like or add yours.
+We also provide [application skeletons](/hack/application-skeletons/) to get you started quickly, choose the one you like or add your own.